 2: Mount Vernon Distillery – Mount Vernon, VA

 Mount Vernon has one of the most unique histories of all the distilleries in the USA.
 In 1797, George Washington, the first U.S. president, had just retired from the presidency.
 In his newly found spare time, he opened Mount Vernon.
 It was the largest distillery in the USA at the time.
-By 1799, Mount Vernon was producing over 41,000 litres of whiskey per year.
+By 1799, Mount Vernon produced over 41,000 litres of whiskey per year.

 After Washington died in 1799, ownership of the distillery was passed around through his family and to local merchants.
 15 years later, a fire broke out and burned a significant portion of the building.
 Mount Vernon Distillery was never repaired.
 In 1850, the remnants of the original distillery were torn down.